Is Ivermectin safe for a guinea pig infected with lice, mites, or internal parasites?

 As a concerned pet owner, you would be wondering, you may have further questions still.

-Is Ivermectin Safe For Your Guinea Pig?
+Is Ivermectin Safe For Guinea Pigs?

 After careful experimentation and documentation, ivermectin has been approved for animals for treatments and is safe for your guinea pigs.